-Rinse with salt-water or water every 2 hours for 10-14 days, adhere to soft or liquid diet for 5-7 days, take medications as prescribed, do not smoke, and keep ice on face for 24 hours if instructed.
+Rinse with salt water or tap water every 2 hours for 10-14 days, adhere to soft or liquid diet for 5-7 days, take medications as prescribed, do not smoke, and keep ice on the face for 24 hours if instructed.

 - Slight bleeding up to six to eight hours or very slight oozing into the next day

 - Increase in swelling 36 to 48 hours after surgery

 - Bruising of skin over neck or chest areas

 - Sutures loosening

 - Radiating pain to different parts of head and neck

 - Pain increases after three to five days

 - Swelling increases three to five days after surgery with pain and drainage

 - Significant bleeding continues more than eight hours after surgery